AguaClara/Textbook/Technical_Report/Chemical_Dosing.rst

     Overview of the constant level tank module mounted on the side of the chemical stock tank platform.

-.. csv-table:: CLT Overview Labeled Descriptions for Above Fig.
+.. csv-table:: CLT Overview Figure Key
    :header: "Key", "Description"
    :align: left
    :widths: 20 80